AckerlyXu/heima/articles/app-service-web/web-sites-python-ptvs-flask-table-storage.md

     We will need this information to configure your project in the next section.

 ## Configure the Project
 In this section, we'll configure our application to use the storage account we just created.
-We'll see how to obtain connection settings from the Azure Portal Preview.
+We'll see how to obtain connection settings from the Azure Portal.
 Then we'll run the application locally.

 1. In Visual Studio, right-click on your project node in Solution Explorer and select **Properties**.
 Click on the **Debug** tab.